singh96aman/GSoC-application-baler/README.md

 # Your Task
 ## Improve Baler for High Energy Particle Physics (HEP) Data
-Your task in this application is to minimize the difference between the mass calculated before and after compression.
-You will do this by making improvements to the source code of Baler.
-You are not allowed to make changes to the analysis script.
+Your task in this application is to minimize the difference between the mass calculated before and after compression (this value is found in ./projects/example/plotting/analysis.pdf after running the analysis).
+You will do this by making improvements to the source code of Baler. **You are not allowed to make changes to the analysis script.**

 The most probable places for improvements are in:
 - Autoencoder model: ``baler/baler/modules/models.py``